Smoothed Analysis of Learning from Positive Samples: Introduction

-While we have highlighted our results insofar as how they apply to other learning theory problems, we next motivate the study of the PIU learning model itself by discussing real-world applications of PU learning where obtaining ``perfect'' unlabeled examples is difficult or even impossible and, hence, PU learning methods must grapple with \textit{imperfect} unlabeled data -- precisely the challenge that the PIU learning model attempts to formalize.
-For further examples, see the surveys by \citet{elkan2008pu,plessis15convex} and a recent book \cite{jaskie2022positive} on PU learning.
+While we have highlighted our results insofar as how they apply to other learning theory problems, we next motivate the study of smoothed {analysis} of positive-only learning itself.
+We begin by discussing real-world applications where obtaining ``perfect'' unlabeled examples is difficult or even impossible, and, hence, existing methods must grapple with \textit{imperfect} unlabeled data -- precisely the challenge that we formalize.
+For further examples, see the surveys by \citet{elkan2008pu,plessis15convex} and a recent book \cite{jaskie2022positive} on learning from positive and unlabeled data.

 \paragraph{Applications in Bioinformatics and Medicine.} Consider \textit{disease-causing gene identification} -- a central task in Genetics and Molecular Biology with major healthcare implications \cite{mordelet2011prodige,yang2012positive}.
 Identification is very expensive due to its reliance on highly skilled human labor and precise experimental procedures.
-Here, ML algorithms, if given sufficient and good quality data, can expedite discovery by flagging promising candidates for experimental validation.
+Here, ML algorithms, if given sufficient and good-quality data, can expedite discovery by flagging promising candidates for experimental validation.
 However, due to the high false negative rates in experimental methods, high-quality negative examples are scarce; a gene that appears benign under one condition may be disease-causing under another \cite{reviewPUBioformatics2021}.

 Similar issues affect a wide array of applications in Bioinformatics and Medicine -- from biological sequence classification, to drug interaction identification, to identifying undiagnosed diseases from health records \cite{elkan2008pu}.
 In response, starting from the seminal works of \cite{hur2006proteinProtein,elkan2008pu}, a substantial body of work designs and uses heuristics for PU learning; a partial list is as follows \cite{ming2016pupylation,pengyi2019adaSampling,zhao2008geneFunction,xiao2008niologicalSequence,yang2012positive,luigi2010geneRegulatory}.
 For an in-depth discussion on the challenges and promise of PU learning across several Bioinformatics applications, see \citet{reviewPUBioformatics2021}.